 Non-functional testing evaluates attributes other than functional characteristics of a component or system.
 Non-functional testing is the testing of "how well the system behaves".
-The main objective of non-functional testing is checking the non-functional software quality characteristics.
-The ISO/IEC 25010 standard provides the following classification of the non-functional software quality characteristics:
+The main objective of non-functional testing is checking the non-functional quality characteristics.
+The ISO/IEC 25010 standard provides the following classification of the non-functional quality characteristics:

 - Performance efficiency

 - Compatibility

-- Usability
+- Usability (also known as interaction capability)

 - Reliability

 - Security

 - Maintainability

-- Portability
+- Portability (also known as flexibility)

+- Safety

-It is sometimes appropriate for non-functional testing to start early in the life cycle (e.g., as part of reviews and component testing or system testing).
+It is sometimes appropriate for non-functional testing to start early in the SDLC (e.g., as part of reviews or component testing).
 Many non-functional tests are derived from functional tests as they use the same functional tests, but check that while performing the function, a non-functional constraint is satisfied (e.g., checking that a function performs within a specified time, or a function can be ported to a new platform).
 The late discovery of non-functional defects can pose a serious threat to the success of a project.
 Non-functional testing sometimes needs a very specific test environment, such as a usability lab for usability testing.

-Black-box testing (see section 4.2) is specification-based and derives tests from documentation external to the test object.
+Black-box testing (see section 4.2) is specification-based and derives tests from documentation not related to the internal structure of the test object.
 The main objective of black-box testing is checking the system's behavior against its specifications.

 White-box testing (see section 4.3) is structure-based and derives tests from the system's implementation or internal structure (e.g., code, architecture, work-flows, and data flows).
-The main objective of white-box testing is to cover the underlying structure by the tests to the acceptable level.
+The main objective of white-box testing is to cover the underlying structure by the tests to an acceptable level.